Citral: Natural Occurrence

 Of the many sources of citral, the Australian tree Backhousia citriodora (family Myrtaceae) is considered superior.

 Uses

 Citral is a precursor in the industrial production of vitamin A, vitamin E, vitamin K.

 Citral is also precursor to lycopene, ionone and methylionone.

 Fragrances

 Citral has a strong lemon (citrus) scent and is used as an aroma compound in perfumery.
-It is used to fortify lemon oil.
-(Nerol, another perfumery compound, has a less intense but sweeter lemon note.)
+It is used to fortify lemon oil presenting as sharp, lemon, sweet, fresh, juicy, lemon peel, tart, and green.
+(Neral, the (E)-isomer, has a less sweet citrus, lemon, lemon peel note, whilst Geranial, the (E)-isomer is described as citrus, lemon.)
 The aldehydes citronellal and citral are considered key components responsible for the lemon note with citral preferred.

 It also has pheromonal effects in acari and insects.

 The herb Cymbopogon citratus has shown promising insecticidal and antifungal activity against storage pests.

 Food additive

 Citral is commonly used as a food additive ingredient.

 It has been tested (2016) in vitro against the food-borne pathogen Cronobacter sakazakii.